Limited Liability Company: Advantages and Disadvantages + How To Form an LLC

 First, LLCs are not taxed as separate entities.
 Instead, the income from the LLC is “passed through” to the owners and taxed on their personal income tax returns.
 This is called “pass-through taxation.”

-Second, an LLC can choose to be taxed as an S corporation, which means that the LLC’s income is only taxed once (at the business owner level).
+Second, an LLC can choose to be taxed as corporation, either a C-Corporation or S-Corporation, which means that the LLC’s income is only taxed once (at the business owner level).
 This can save significant money in taxes.

 Disadvantages of Forming a Limited Liability Company